 Date: The date and time (in UTC) that the message was quarantined.

 Block Sender: Click this link to add the sender to your Blocked Senders list.
-For more information, see Block a mail sender in Outlook.
+For more information, see Block a mail sender.

-Release: For spam (not phish) messages, you can release the message here without going to Quarantine the Security & Compliance Center.
+Release: For spam (not phishing) messages, you can release the message here without going to Quarantine the Security & Compliance Center.

 Review: Click this link to go to Quarantine in the Security & Compliance Center, where you can (depending on why the message was quarantined) view, release, delete or report your quarantined messages.
 For more information, see Find and release quarantined messages as a user in EOP.